hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 interactions.

-As typical with new features in TLS, the client indicates support for the new extension in the ClientHello.
+As typical with new features in TLS, the client indicates support for the new extension in the ClientHello message.
 The newly introduced extensions allow evidence and nonces to be exchanged.
 The nonces are used for guaranteeing freshness of the exchanged evidence.